All Books

 by Alan Weisman

-A thought experiment on how Earth would heal and change if humans vanished.
+A thought experiment on how nature would reclaim the Earth if humans vanished.

 Key Takeaways